 On November 7, 2000, the Newport Beach electorate approved Measure S. Measure S amended the Newport Beach City Charter by adding Section 423, which requires voter approval of certain amendments of the Newport Beach General Plan.
 Meaning, an amendment shall not take effect unless it has been submitted to the voters and approved by a majority of those voting on it.
-Charter Section 423 encourages the City Council to adopt implementing guidelines that are consistent with its purpose and intent.
-In the case of Charter Section 423, an amendment to the General Plan is defined as any proposed amendment of the General Plan that is first considered and/ or approved by the City Council subsequent to December 15, 2000 and that increases the number of peak hour trips (traffic), floor area (intensity), or dwelling units (density) when compared to the General Plan prior to approval.
+Charter Section 423 encourages the City Council to adopt implementing guidelines that are consistent with its purpose and intent and those guidelines were subsequently adopted by Council Policy A-18.
+In the case of Charter Section 423, an amendment to the General Plan is defined as any proposed amendment of the General Plan that is first considered and/or approved by the City Council subsequent to December 15, 2000 and that increases the number of peak hour trips (traffic), floor area (intensity), or dwelling units (density) when compared to the General Plan prior to approval.